private-octopus/picoquic/README.md

 the Picotls API has evolved recently to support the latest version of QUIC.
 The current code is tested against the Picotls version of Sat Dec 10 01:56:28 2022 +0900, after commit `7d294ab4f2e0ed749b4bcfaf533225a4e0c096f7`.
-(Note that these last commits changed the Picotls API; prior versions will not work with Picoquic.)
+(Note that these last commits changed the Picotls API by removing code for the now obsolete ESNI draft; prior versions will not work with Picoquic.)
 The code can use OpenSSL version 1.1.1 or OpenSSL version 3.0.

 ## Picoquic on Windows